0xPARC/0xparc-intro-book/easy/src/intro.typ

 then be described as:

 #quote[
-  We want to devise cryptographic primitives that could be programmed to work on *arbitrary* problems and functions, rather than designing protocols on a per-problem or per-function basis.
+  We want to devise cryptographic primitives that can be programmed to work on *arbitrary* problems and functions, rather than designing protocols on a per-problem or per-function basis.
 ]